Bachelor of Science

 The third semester is entitled "Exploring potential".
 You start an eight-week, accompanied practical phase in internship companies from our practical network.
 In the module "Policy Field Food Systems" you will deal with the diversity of perspectives of actors and the influence of legislation on social reality.

 The fourth semester is all about "building bridges".
 In the project module "Food Cultures of the Future", you will work with local actors to develop exemplary solutions to problems.
 With your topic and, if necessary, with mentoring, you will sharpen your profile.
-You also choose a specialisation from 6 compulsory elective modules, including "Sustainable Product Development" and "International Transformation of Food Culture".
+You also choose a specialisation from 6 compulsory elective modules.

 Strengthening one's own profile is also the goal of the fifth semester, which begins with a twelve-week practical phase for all students and is supplemented by elective modules and a compulsory module on communication and participation.
 The latter is intended to prepare the results of the project module "Food Cultures of the Future" and make them publicly accessible.